pierce-smith1/bgate/README.md

 You will also send messages to control the mouse.

 Send `click` or `leftclick` to use the left mouse button.
 Send `rightclick` to use the right mouse button.
+Send either twice in the same message to double click.

 Send `to x y` to *transport* the mouse to a specific location.
 This location is measured in pixels, relative to the bottom left corner of the screen.
 If the